 About

-Samuel Francis Smith Broxholm, the son of Thomas and Sarah (Gibbs) Broxholm, was born on October 13, 1893, in Pittsford, Vermont.
-When he enlisted in the service, he was living in the Town of Duanesburg in Schenectady County, New York.
+Samuel Francis Smith Broxholm was born in Pittsford, Vermont, on October 13, 1893.
+When he enlisted in the army, he was living in the Town of Duanesburg in Schenectady County, New York.
 Samuel was employed by the Delaware and Hudson Railroad as a station agent.

 On May 25, 1918, Samuel enlisted in the United States Army.
-He held the rank of Private and served with Company L, 307th Infantry Regiment, 77th Infantry Division.
-On June 30, 1918, Samuel was deployed overseas aboard the Mercury.
+He was a private serving with Company L, 307th Infantry Regiment, 77th Infantry Division.
+On June 30, 1918, he was sent overseas aboard the US Army troopship USS Mercury.
 Samuel was killed in combat during the Meuse-Argonne offensive, on November 9, 1918.
 He is buried at the Schenevus Cemetery, Schenevus, New York.

 Sources: Find A Grave, Ancestry